 Braeden Paul literally grew up around music.
 His earliest memories include hearing his father Robby and grandpa, Bobby Paul play banjo, fiddle and various other instruments around their homes.
 He also recalls hearing recordings of numerous different artists in Bluegrass & Country music such as Bill Monroe, Flatt & Scruggs, Jimmy Martin, Doyle Lawson, The Johnson Mountain Boys, Roy Acuff and Grandpa Jones among others.

-That next summer, Braeden and his father began attending local jam sessions in the North Texas area.
+In the summer of 2013, Braeden and his father began attending local jam sessions in the North Texas area.
 People began to quickly take notice not only of Paul’s driving mandolin style, but also the fact that he was playing a right handed instrument upside down since he is left handed!
-Around this time, Robby Paul was invited to join Blackland Grass, a band which Braeden also joined.
+Around this time Robby Paul was invited to join Blackland Grass, a band which Braeden also joined shortly after.
 The father and son duo also had a brief stint with the Rowlett based Blue Valley Tradition.
 In 2014, Braeden was awarded the Jim Paul Miller Scholarship which allowed him to attend Gerald Jones’ Acoustic Music Camp in Arlington, TX.
 While there he studied mandolin under Nate Lee of The Becky Buller Band, Dix Bruce and Keith Yoder.

 After graduating high school, Braeden was invited to join Philip Ferguson & Texas True.
 For the next 3 1/2 years he performed with the group all over the Southwest.
 He also appeared on the studio recording, “Old Danville Road” which was produced by Grammy Award Winner, Brad Davis.
 A few of the songs received radio airplay on The Ranch KKUS 104.1 based out of Tyler, TX.